cytomining/DeepProfiler-handbook/README.md

 ## How to contribute changes

+### 1. Directly editing the book files:
+1. Fork the repo
+2. Change the markdown documents in DeepProfiler-Handbook/docs.
+Here's a [guide to special content blocks for Jupyter Books](https://jupyterbook.org/content/content-blocks.html#special-content-blocks) (notes, warnings, panels, code blocks)
+3. Submit a pull request
+4. Once changes have been pushed to this repo, the book will automatically re-build and the website will automatically deploy with the new changes

+### 2. Submit an issue

-### 1. Commenting on the documentation:
+### 2. Commenting on the documentation:

-We've enabled Hypothesis for providing comments directly on the documentation website.
+For times where we want to have a discussion _in context_ of the JupyterBook, we've enabled Hypothesis for providing comments directly on the documentation website.
 To leave a comment, just highlight some text and select Annotate.
-Note that you must sign up for a free Hypothesis account (will prompt you when you try to annotate):
+Note that you must sign up for a free Hypothesis account (will prompt you when you try to annotate). **In general, we prefer you submit an issue instead**

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/28116530/160192271-16de7a2a-fbd9-433c-9324-61963fa6bfc6.png">